SDS-Lab/ROT-Pooling/README.md

 # ROT-Pooling
 Regularized Optimal Transport Layers for Generalized Global Pooling Operations.
-The work is an extension of "Revisiting Global Pooling through the Lens of Optimal Transport". https://arxiv.org/pdf/2201.09191.pdf
+The work is an extension of "Revisiting Global Pooling through the Lens of Optimal Transport": https://arxiv.org/pdf/2201.09191.pdf

 ## Dependencies